 As EVE actively encourages line-ups which are representative of the local teaching community and support local or national speakers, we also partner with Teachers’ Associations to run Mentoring Programmes for teachers – particularly women teachers – in underrepresented contexts wishing to become conference speakers.

 Why?
 The time is right.
 Good progress has already been made towards parity for women and highly proficient L1 / L2 speakers.
 Now is the time to continue to support and encourage that parity, while also taking a step further and recognising the great strides being made globally in terms of representation.

 How?
-EVE will post a calendar of events whose line-ups fit one of the following criteria: gender parity (even number of plenaries) or near parity (odd number of plenaries); proficient L1/L2 speaker parity (even) or near parity (odd); balance both of gender and proficient speaker L2 / L1 parity (even) or near parity (odd).
-Organisations are encouraged to contact us with the finalised line-ups for their forthcoming events, if they wish to be considered for inclusion in the calendar. ** For the gender category, we will only be including events not taking place in the UK.
-Any UK events will be referred to The Fair List.
+EVE hosts an annual calendar of events that fit one of the following criteria: parity (even number of plenaries*) or near parity (odd number of plenaries**) of gender or of L1/L2 speakers; new voices supporting new or novice speakers; audience/theme representation or balance of both gender and L1/L2 speaker parity or near parity.
+Organisations are encouraged to contact us with the finalised line-ups for their forthcoming events, if they wish to be considered for inclusion in the calendar.
+Retrospective requests for events can also be taken, if the event was held in the same calendar year.

 Events which achieve the criteria for one of our EVEs will then be recognised with a bespoke purple, green or platinum EVE badge, which can be displayed on the conference page.
 There will also be a link to the event page on the EVE Calendar.